compbiocore/cbc-hugo-site/README.md

 npm start
 ```

 When you run `npm start`, a Gulp pipeline will start.
-That will collect the embeds based on the list of urls listed in
+That will collect the embeds based on the list of urls listed in Hugo's
-`config.yaml` and dump the data into `data/embeds.json` so that can be used in Hugo templates.
+`config.yml` and dump the data into `data/embeds.json` so it can be used in Hugo templates.
 CSS will be compiled and a Hugo server will start.
 To see the site, navigate to `localhost:1313`.

 ## Build